ShadowTheHedgehogHacking/2P-ShdTH/README.md

 If P2 jumps into a Warphole first instead of P1, P2 must wait at the Warphole exit until P1 also jumps into the Warphole.

-## Release 2
+## Release 3 / SHC2018 Final Version
-* Dolphin no longer stutters (requires Dolphin 5.0-8985 or later)
-* Dolphin Clock override now defaults to OFF (turn it on if you have performance issues)
 * See `HOW TO PLAY.txt` and `WARNINGS BEFORE PLAYING.txt`
-* Nintendont added
 * Has Dolphin Clock set to 165% by default - Adjust if game runs very slow on your system (try 100%, then increment slowly).
-* Due to the many issues still remaining, it is highly recommended to have 'Infinite Lives' enabled
+* 2P UI
+* Fixes SplitScreen Widescreen (it wasn't working before)
-* Chaos Control is disabled by default
+* Chaos Control is enabled, but you need to Press Z+R to activate Chaos Control state for both players
 * Chunks are tied to P1 only (stay near each other)
-* Air bug is still present (temp-fix inbound...)
+* Air bug is still present (Press Z+L and then use Chaos Blast to break out of the animation)
 * Includes `True Black Shadow` by TheHatedGravity
 * Includes `Rouge over YellowAndroidShadow` by Shadowth117
-* Uses Widescreen Hack by LimblessVector
+* Uses SP Widescreen Hack by LimblessVector
-* Infinite Lives & No Chaos Control by Link Master
+* Infinite Lives by Link Master
+* Chaos Powers Activators by Zzetti

 ## Problems (To be fixed in order from top to bottom)
-* Air bug (occasionally P1 or P2 will be stuck in the floating state until hurt when activating a wind tunnel)
+* Air bug (occasionally P1 or P2 will be stuck in the floating state until hurt when activating a wind tunnel) - Temp Solution is Chaos Blast
 * Segments with automated spline sections (e.g. hang-rail in Circus Park) leaves other player behind, only activates on P1
 * Checkpoint Warping/Backtracking only moves P1
-* Display P2 UI components (Ring count, Ammo count) **more issues than expected for this, putting on hold
 * Certain vehicles alter P1's camera if P2 uses it
 * Certain vehicles only respond to P1's control pad
 * Turrets alter P1's camera if P2 uses it